Born: October 25, 1948 Position: Center, Power Forward Professional Career:

 The complaints of so-called dainty “big men” that prance around the perimeter are nothing new, basketball fans.
 Elvin Hayes and Bob McAdoo took their fair share of heat in the 1970s for not being “tough enough” and so did Dan Issel despite the evident utility of such big men then and now.

 And by the way, Pat Williams, Dan Issel’s Kentucky Colonels did win the ABA title in 1975.

-On May 22, 1985, a great career came to end in Los Angeles, which is want to happen.
+Ten years later on May 22, 1985, a great career came to end in Los Angeles.
 In the final game of that year’s Western Conference Finals, the Laker fans in attendance gave a rousing standing ovation as Dan Issel trotted off the court for the last time.
 Moments earlier Issel, a 6’9″ center, had nailed a three-pointer.
 It was one of just two field goals he made that night exhibiting the decline his body and skills had taken over 16 years of pro ball.

 Of course, Dan Issel never played a single year, game, or minute for the Lakers.
 Still, the fans of Los Angeles and basketball worldwide had to give it up for a player such as Dan Issel.

 Considering the latent sheer force he could muster, there was no doubt the A-Train could steamroll anybody.
 Standing 7’2″ and weighing 240 lbs., Artis Gilmore was the biggest and strongest man in the history of the ABA.
 However, Gilmore was somewhat of a gentle giant, generally affable and gracious.
 He played basketball with strength, but never resorted to using his power as a despotic, diabolical force like other players who’d have been uncontrollable intimidators if they possessed Artis’ capabilities.

 Artis merely used his towering frame and divine strength to just win ball games.
 And he won a lot of ball games.